Receive occasional emails with exclusive content, blog updates, and special offers

 *BCAAs, or branched chain amino acids, are essential amino acids with protein anabolic properties, supporting the creation of proteins in the body from strings of amino acids.

 What Happens When We Eat Protein?

-Interestingly, di- and tri-peptides are more quickly absorbed than free amino acids, and so people who take large amounts of BCAA supplements could actually be slowing the absorption of protein in their gut.
+Interestingly, di- and tri-peptides are more quickly absorbed than free amino acids, and so people who consume large amounts of BCAA supplements could actually be slowing the absorption of protein in their gut.

-Once absorbed via the gut, these amino acid compounds are fully broken down into single molecules in the liver.
-From there, they enter the bloodstream and are transported for use around the body.
+Once absorbed into the bloodstream, these amino acid compounds are transported for use around the body.
 Our cells piece together amino acids to create specific proteins in order to synthesise:

 - Muscle tissue

 - Skeletal and connective tissues (bones, tendons, ligaments, cartilage)

 It’s important that we maintain an adequate level of amino acids in our bloodstream to enable our bodies to build and repair all of these important cell types whenever the need arises.

 My general recommendation for a bare minimum daily protein intake would be 0.8g of protein per kg of bodyweight for a sedentary adult.
 This amount of protein would be just enough to avoid malnutrition, although it certainly wouldn’t provide an optimal amount.